dotnet/docs/docs/framework/tools/ngen-exe-native-image-generator.md

 <a name="AssemblyHint"></a>
 ### Specifying a default binding hint for an assembly
  Default binding hints are only needed for assemblies that will be used immediately and frequently by any application that has a dependency on them.
-Apply the <xref:System.Runtime.CompilerServices.DefaultDependencyAttribute> with <xref:System.Runtime.CompilerServices.LoadHint.Always?displayProperty=fullName> to such assemblies to specify that hard binding should be used.
+Apply the <xref:System.Runtime.CompilerServices.DefaultDependencyAttribute> with <xref:System.Runtime.CompilerServices.LoadHint.Always?displayProperty=nameWithType> to such assemblies to specify that hard binding should be used.

 > [!NOTE]
->  There is no reason to apply <xref:System.Runtime.CompilerServices.DefaultDependencyAttribute> to .dll assemblies that do not fall into this category, because applying the attribute with any value other than <xref:System.Runtime.CompilerServices.LoadHint.Always?displayProperty=fullName> has the same effect as not applying the attribute at all.
+>  There is no reason to apply <xref:System.Runtime.CompilerServices.DefaultDependencyAttribute> to .dll assemblies that do not fall into this category, because applying the attribute with any value other than <xref:System.Runtime.CompilerServices.LoadHint.Always?displayProperty=nameWithType> has the same effect as not applying the attribute at all.

  Microsoft uses the <xref:System.Runtime.CompilerServices.DefaultDependencyAttribute> to specify that hard binding is the default for a very small number of assemblies in the .NET Framework, such as mscorlib.dll.